casper-network/docs-new/source/docs/casper/developers/dapps/template-frontend.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-# dApp Front-end with React
+# Front-end Template with React

 For building web applications, it is most common to use the Casper JS SDK with React.
 This is a popular solution among developers, but you may use any front-end library or framework, including none at all, to interact with the Casper Network via the [Casper JS SDK](https://github.com/casper-ecosystem/casper-js-sdk).